Skip to main content Skip to content

 Confidentiality

-Manuscripts are assigned to members of the editorial board of the journal or other qualified reviewers.
-The review process is done using the Manuscript Management System.
+Manuscripts are assigned to members of the editorial board or other qualified reviewers via the Manuscript Management System.
 Reviewers make one of the following recommendations:

-On receipt of the author(s) revised manuscript, the original manuscript, the revised manuscript and the review reports are sent to the editor.
-The editor makes one of the following decisions:
+On receipt of the author's revised manuscript, the original manuscript, the revised manuscript and the review reports are sent to the editor.
+The editor makes one of the following decisions: Accept, Requires improvement, or Reject.
+Only an editor has the authority to accept or reject a manuscript.

 Misconduct

 Misconduct constitutes violation of this editorial policy, journal policies, publication ethics, or any applicable guidelines/policies specified by COPE, WAME, ICMJE, and STM.
-Any other activities that threaten/compromise the integrity of the research/publication process are potential instances of misconduct.
-Suspected cases of misconduct will be investigated according to COPE guidelines
+Any other activities that threaten or compromise the integrity of the research/publication process are potential instances of misconduct.
+Suspected cases of misconduct will be investigated according to COPE guidelines.

 Corrections may be made to a published article with the authorization of the editor of the journal.
 Editors will decide the magnitude of the corrections.
 Minor corrections are made directly to the original article.
-However, in cases of major corrections, the original article will remain unchanged, while the corrected version will also be published.
-Both the original and corrected version will be linked to each other.
-A statement indicating the reason for the major change to the article will also be published.
-When necessary, the retraction of articles will be done according to COPE retraction guidelines
+In cases of major corrections, the original article will remain unchanged while the corrected version will also be published — both versions linked to each other.
+A statement indicating the reason for the major change will also be published.
+When necessary, the retraction of articles will be done according to COPE retraction guidelines.

 Conscientia Beam will review and update this editorial policy periodically.